dimitrisAvgoustopoulos/vue-timeseriesdata-visualization/README.md

   - Line chart visualization for better trend analysis over time.
 - **Data Filtering**:
   - A date range picker allows users to filter the table and chart data based on a selected start and end date.
-  - Filtering can be applied via a manual button
+  - Filtering can be applied via a manual button.
 - **Interactive Data Control**:
   - Editable table: Users can update timeseries values, which automatically update the chart.
   - Checkboxes for each timeseries to toggle visibility in the table and chart.